This article was updated on May 18th, 2023

 What if my dog is pooping blood and vomiting?

 Pooping blood along with other signs, including vomiting, usually indicates hemorrhagic gastroenteritis.
 This inflammation of the digestive tract may be caused by an infection or even tumors of the digestive system (gastrointestinal) tract.
-Always see your veterinarian if your dog is pooping blood and vomiting or showing any other signs.

 Read More About Dog Pooping Issues: